The Gorilla (play): Plot

 Alice Denby visits her uncle, Cyrus Stevens, at his old, dark mansion on Long Island.
-She brings along Arthur Madsen, who has written a mystery play about a criminal called "The Gorilla".
+She brings along Arthur Madsen, who has written a mystery play about a criminal called "the Gorilla".
 Alice asks her uncle to consider investing in the play.
 As he begins to read it, elements from Arthur's play begin to appear in the house.
-Detectives arrive looking for The Gorilla.
+Detectives arrive looking for the Gorilla.
 The lights go out suddenly at midnight.
 A gorilla (an ape, not the criminal) escapes from captivity and carries Alice away.
 In a twist ending, the strange happenings on stage are revealed to be the imagined events of Arthur's play within the play.

 Adaptations

-The Gorilla was adapted as a silent film of the same name in 1927, and was filmed again in 1930 and 1939, the latter as a vehicle for The Ritz Brothers, but containing Patsy Kelly's favorite of her performances, in which she acted opposite Bela Lugosi.
+The Gorilla was adapted as a silent film of the same name in 1927 and was filmed again in 1930 and 1939, the latter as a vehicle for The Ritz Brothers.
 The play also served as source material for the 1937 Warner Bros. comedy Sh!
-The Octopus starring Hugh Herbert and Allen Jenkins, with the gorilla converted to an octopus.
+The Octopus, starring Hugh Herbert and Allen Jenkins, with the gorilla converted to an octopus.